Professional/Short course Neurorehabilitation

-The learning and teaching strategy for this module is blended and uses taught face to face sessions and online learning activities.
+The learning and teaching strategy for this module is varied and uses taught face-to-face sessions and online learning activities.

 Contact hours will include taught sessions at Glenside Campus.
 You will typically receive up to 5 days of face to face teaching and it is expected each of these days will typically constitute 7 hours of teaching.

 Taught sessions will integrate lectures, case-study presentations, critical debate sessions, assessment workshops and interactive practical sessions.

 In addition, phone, email and discussion group contact with staff is available throughout the module typically with up to two hours available for tutorial/assignment/module support.

 The assessment for this module will be split into two components: